GRC Tuesdays: Internal Controls = External Credibility

-Just to warn readers, this blog is subliminally about a new GRC cloud solution SAP Financial Compliance Management, which I return to at the end.
+Just to warn readers, this blog is subliminally about a new GRC cloud solution SAP Financial Compliance Management (check out the video here), which I return to at the end.

 But we start with Internal Controls.
 Let’s face it, discussions around Internal Controls is not captivating.
 Doesn’t get the C-suite’s “that’s cool” reaction.

 But Resilience on the other hand – that gets attention.
 I’ll borrow PwC’s description of Operational Resilience “Operational resilience is the embedding of capabilities, processes, behaviours and systems which allows an organisation to continue to carry out its mission, in the face of disruption regardless of its source.”
 Modern enterprises need this capability, especially in an increasingly interconnected and disruptive business environment.

 Which is also really close to Nassim Taleb’s outline of what an Antifragile system should exhibit (a concept I frequently return to): they benefit from disorder because they grow & strengthen, they are more likely to be able to deal with volatility in business, and importantly as a business are also more likely to innovate during change and disruption.

 Operational Resilience is not just some business fashion either (though it has been adopted as a poster banner by all manner of organisations so might unfairly feel like one).
 It pops up as a governance requirement in the UK’s financial regulators Prudential Regulation Authority and Financial Conduct Authority.
 The USA SEC alludes to it with guidance to business leaders to consider whether COVID-19-related circumstances such as remote work arrangements might adversely affect an organization’s ability to maintain operations.